jric/app_error/README.md

 ## Changelog

-2.4.0: Publish both commonJS and ESM packages, per https://techsparx.com/nodejs/typescript/modules-01.html 2.2.1: Upgraded version of serialize-any
+2.4.1: Make commonJS and ESM packages available with explicit import in case default doesn't work 2.4.0: Publish both commonJS and ESM packages, per https://techsparx.com/nodejs/typescript/modules-01.html 2.2.1: Upgraded version of serialize-any
 2.2.0: Log one line of stack trace when logging an object with stack (thrown object)